OpenWaterFoundation/owf-lib-viz-timeseries/README.md

 * are rounded to reasonable values (e.g., example numbers ending in 0, 00, 000)
 and date/times that are reasonably spaced (e.g., evenly divisible by common date/time intervals)
 * maximize use of the visual space to display data (minimize whitespace)
+	+ but generally keep y-axis labels constant as data are paged/scrolled unless user rescales labels
 * avoid axis label orientation that is difficult to quickly read
-	* horizontal labels are easier to read
+	+ horizontal labels are easier to read
-	* vertical labels are more difficult to read
+	+ vertical labels are more difficult to read
-	* angled labels are most difficult to read
+	+ angled labels are most difficult to read
 * labels should clearly be associated with data, for example using ticks or grid lines
 * if the graph is zoomed, the labels should adjust intelligently